ragnarok22/drones_api/docs/asigment.md

 ### Introduction
 There is a major new technology that is destined to be a disruptive force in the field of transportation: **the drone**.
-Just as the mobile phone allowed developi ng countries to leapfrog older technologies for personal communication, the drone has the potential to leapfrog traditional transportation infrastructure.
+Just as the mobile phone allowed developing countries to leapfrog older technologies for personal communication, the drone has the potential to leapfrog traditional transportation infrastructure.
 Useful drone functions include delivery of small items that are (urgently) needed in locations with difficult access.